Vitaliy-B/Flight-Data-Processing/README.md

 # Flight-Data-Processing
 Flight data processing application for Windows build with C++ and RAD Studio, with Graphical User Interface.
+The project was started at the university under the guidance of senior lecturer.
+Program visualizes analog flight parameters and builds plots.
+Incoming data are binary files with the parameters read from the flight recorder.

 *version 1.2*